See answer

 5 Diet Tips for People With Lupus

-Although there is currently no cure for lupus and there is no specific “lupus diet,” there are treatments that may help control or lessen symptoms.
-If you’re wondering whether you should consider looking into any dietary changes to help manage your lupus, check out these five tips.
+No specific “lupus diet” can replace treatments that control or lessen symptoms, but what you eat may affect how you feel.
+If you’re wondering whether you should look into dietary changes to help manage your lupus, here are five tips.

 1. Consider Eating Anti-Inflammatory Foods

-Individuals with lupus are often advised to follow an anti-inflammatory diet to help manage symptoms.
-This way of eating generally applies to a Mediterranean diet — a diet rich in whole grains, nuts, seeds, lean protein, fruit, and vegetables.
+People living with lupus are often advised to follow an anti-inflammatory diet to help manage symptoms.
+The Mediterranean diet — a diet rich in whole grains, nuts, seeds, lean protein, fruit, and vegetables — is a popular way of eating that aligns with this advice.
 General guidelines include:

 • Choosing healthy fish at least twice weekly